 Syria's main opposition High Negotiations Committee (HNC) told AFP Friday it was willing to join a transitional government with diplomats and technocrats from President Bashar al-Assad's government.

 But the HNC maintained that Assad’s departure from office must be part of any peace deal and categorically ruled out working with anyone who played a central role in the civil war which has killed more than 270,000 people and displaced millions.

 “We cannot accept the participation of the parties who committed crimes against the Syrian people in the transitional governing body,” HNC spokesman Salem al-Meslet said on the sidelines of peace talks in Geneva.

-But he added that the opposition could cooperate with regime "diplomats and technocrats", provided they had support among the population.
+The opposition, however, could cooperate with regime “diplomats and technocrats”, provided they had support among the population.

-He said it was "premature" to discuss specific individuals who could be included in a prospective new government.
+He also said it was “premature” to discuss specific individuals who could be included in a prospective new government.